reubence/Prime-ABGB-Custom-Price-Tracker/README.md

   <p align="center">

-There are many great toold available on the internet to track prices of big e-commerce sites such as Amazon or Flipkart, however, I didn't find one that was configured to track prices of PrimeABGB; an Indian vendor that sells computer parts and other electronics stores across India.
+There are many great tools available on the internet to track prices of big e-commerce sites such as Amazon or Flipkart, however, I didn't find one that was configured to track prices of PrimeABGB; an Indian vendor that sells computer parts and other electronics stores across India.

 Hence, I created this very basic price tracker app to help me track the prices of multiple products which I was planning on purchasing.
 This web-app helped me to catch some ongoing discounts, which I would've otherwise missed.
 In the end I saved approximately 10,000 INR :smile:.